 The hot gases in the tornadoes have speeds as high as 300,000 km per hour.
 Gas speeds of terrestrial tornadoes can reach 150km per hour.

 The tornadoes often occur at the root of huge coronal mass ejections.
-When heading toward the Earth, these coronal mass ejections can cause significant damage to the earth’s space environment, satellites, even knock out the electricity grid.
+When heading toward the Earth, these coronal mass ejections can cause significant damage to the Earth’s space environment, satellites, and even knock out the electricity grid.

 The solar tornadoes drag winding magnetic field and electric currents into the high atmosphere.
 It is possible that the magnetic field and currents play a key role in driving the coronal mass ejections.

 SDO was launched in February 2010.
-The satellite is orbiting the Earth in a circular, geosynchronous orbit at an altitude of 36,000 kilometers.
+The satellite is orbiting the Earth in a circular, geosynchronous orbit at an altitude of 36,000 kilometers (22,000 miles).
 It monitors constantly solar variations so scientists can understand the cause of the change and eventually have a capability to predict the space weather.